-- Staying in town will allow you easy access to the waterfall, bustling markets and many other activities.
+- Staying in Victoria Falls Town will allow you easy access to the waterfall, bustling markets and many other activities.

 - Staying upstream on the Zambia side is more tranquil and exclusive – ideal for honeymooners.

-Victoria Falls is positioned at the heart of the Southern African safari experience and combines easily with incredible wildlife destinations.
-There are daily flights from South Africa’s international airports to Livingstone Airport (LVI) in Zambia and Victoria Falls Airport (VFA) in Zim.
+Victoria Falls is positioned at the heart of the Southern Africa safari experience and combines easily with incredible wildlife destinations.
+There are daily flights from South Africa’s international airports to Livingstone Airport (LVI) in Zambia and Victoria Falls Airport (VFA) in Zimbabwe.
 A road transfer from VFA to Vic Falls Town will take you about 20 minutes.

-- Okavango Delta and Chobe National Park for aquatic safaris and incredible game viewing.
+- Botswana's Okavango Delta and Chobe National Park for aquatic safaris and incredible game viewing.

-- South Africa's Cape Town and Kruger National Park (South Africa) to encounter Africa's iconic Big 5
+- South Africa's Cape Town and Kruger National Park to indulge in world-class cuisine and encounter Africa's iconic Big 5.

-- Hwange and Mana Pools National Park (Zimbabwe) to witness elephants up-close and see rare wild dog.
+- Zimbabwe's Hwange and Mana Pools National Park to witness elephants up-close and see rare wild dog.

-- Zambia's Lower Zambezi and South Luangwa National Parks (Zambia) for night game drives and Africa's best walking safaris.
+- Zambia's Lower Zambezi and South Luangwa National Parks for night game drives and Africa's best walking safaris.

 Ready to Start Planning Your Visit to Victoria Falls & Safari?